shelfworthy/flixpy/README.markdown

 ```

-Note that autocomplete only returns titles that you can
+*Note that autocomplete only returns title strings.
+You can then use these in search to get exact matches with more data.*